Federal court issues preliminary injunction halting Trump administration’s ban of Chinese app WeChat

 The proposed TikTok ban also has been criticized on First Amendment grounds.

-The Washington Post reported last year that TikTok’s Beijing-based owner, ByteDance, imposed strict rules on what type of content could appear on the app, in keeping with China’s restrictive view of acceptable speech.
-Former employees of TikTok’s U.S. offices told The Post that they were instructed to follow rules set by managers at ByteDance’s Beijing headquarters, such as demoting and removing certain content related to social and political topics.
+The Washington Post reported last year that TikTok’s Beijing-based owner, ByteDance, imposed strict rules on what type of content could appear on the app in keeping with China’s restrictive view of acceptable speech.
+Former employees of TikTok’s U.S. offices told The Post that they were instructed to follow rules set by managers at ByteDance’s headquarters, such as demoting and removing certain content related to social and political topics.

 Under a separate executive order issued last month, ByteDance has until Nov.
 12 to complete a sale of TikTok’s U.S. operations.
-A preliminary deal outlined by ByteDance and Oracle on Saturday stops short of a sale, but would change the structure of the company and give Oracle and the retailer WalMart a combined 20 percent stake in a new TikTok Global entity that would be headquartered in the United States.
+A preliminary deal outlined by ByteDance and Oracle on Saturday stops short of a sale but would change the structure of the company and give Oracle and the retailer Walmart a combined 20 percent stake in a new TikTok Global entity that would be headquartered in the United States.

 Oracle said in a news release Saturday that it would take a 12.5 percent stake in the new entity and would become TikTok’s “secure cloud technology provider.”
 Walmart said it has “tentatively” agreed to take a 7.5 percent stake.